-Current situation forms the Reference Situation much better than reference situation/current situation better than reference situation no impact (comparable to reference situation)

-worse than reference situation

-much worse than reference situation

-impact (better or worse than reference situation) depends on local situation

-potential huge impact (better or worse), however, this depends on local situation
+Current situation forms the Reference Situation ++ much better than reference situation/current situation + better than reference situation 0 no impact (comparable to reference situation) - worse than reference situation much worse than reference situation +/- 0/+ 0/- impact (better or worse than reference situation) depends on local situation /++ potential huge impact (better or worse), however, this depends on local situation NA Not applicable

-Not applicable

-Figure 5-4 Summary of results of the Impact Assessment for Prescribed Burning
+Figure 6-4 Summary of results of Impact Assessment Prescribed Burning.

-5.3.3 Economic Impact Assessment on the Forestry Sector
+6.3.3 Economic Impact Assessment on the Forestry Sector

 In this example PB is applied on a Maritime Pine1 stand of 20 years old with a density of 1000 trees/hectare.
-The prescribed burning is expected to damage 70 trees (7% of the trees/ha), 50 of them with a global volume of 2.25 m3 and 20 with a global volume of 0.314 m3.
-Maritime Pine is considered to be a medium growth species and the commercial price of timber (diameter < 14 cm) is 32 €/ton (2015 prices).
-When the wood is burned, it can be used for biomass.
-The price of maritime pine in the factory is 27 €/ton (APFC, 2015).
+It will damage 70 trees (7% of the trees/ha), 50 of them with a global volume of 2.25 m3 and 20 with a global volume of 0.314 m3.
+Maritime Pine is considered to be a medium growth species, the commercial price of timber (diameter < 14 cm) is 32 €/ton in the factory